H. Alden Smith House: History

 Horatio Alden Smith, the home's original owner, was a partner in the Smith & Wyman Sash and Door Company.
 Following a successful period in that business, Smith purchased property in the wealthy Harmon Place neighborhood and commissioned the prolific local architect William Channing Whitney to design a new home for him and his family.
 Smith lived in the home with his wife Eva and daughter Alice from 1887 to 1906, when he died of a heart attack.

 Eva continued to live in the home until 1919, when she sold it to local mortician William Davies.
 Davies soon converted the home into a mortuary and used it as such until 1976.
 The house was then converted into a restaurant called The Little Prince in 1977, but this venture was short-lived.
 Following the restaurant's closing in 1978, the house was used as a counseling clinic and an office building.
 In 1990 the house served as the filming location for a scene in the movie Drop Dead Fred.

 The Minneapolis Community College Foundation purchased the house in 1993 for $350,000.
 After renovating the structure for educational purposes, it was renamed the Wells Family College Center.
 Minneapolis Community and Technical College used the house for miscellaneous purposes until 2018, when it was sold to local developer W+Noordijk.
-The house is currently slated to be rehabilitated and converted into nine apartment units as part of a larger residential development project.
+The house was later rehabilitated and converted into apartment units as part of a larger residential development project, which was completed in 2022.